pwarner/WarpCode.Outcomes/docs/composing-outcomes.md

 # Composing Outcomes

-When you've stuffed a value or a problem into an` Outcome<T>`, you might be surprised to find you can't directly them because the `Outcome<T>` type does not expose either a Value or Problem directly.
+When you've stuffed a value or a problem into an` Outcome<T>`, you might be surprised to find you can't directly access them because the `Outcome<T>` type does not expose either a Value or Problem directly.

 Nor does it expose any boolean indicators such as `IsSuccess` or `HasProblem`.

+Once you're using Outcomes, it's like being on a direct train hurtling down a rail-track to its destination.
+The train is either on the 'success/value' track, or the 'problem' track.
+And just like when you're on a moving train and the doors are locked, there's no way of jumping off until the train safely arrives in the station.

 This is a deliberate design decision to adhere to a `Monad` design pattern from the world of functional programming.
 A Monad usually appears in the form of a sort of wrapper that augments an inner value with additional logic, but it's also a type of contract.